universal-ctags/ctags/docs/optlib.rst

 ..
 Q: this was fixed in https://github.com/universal-ctags/ctags/pull/331
 	so can we remove this section?

-One of the built-in tag kinds in Universal-ctags is the ``F`` file kind.
+One of the built-in tag kinds in Universal Ctags is the ``F`` file kind.
-Overriding the letter for file kind is not allowed in Universal-ctags.
+Overriding the letter for file kind is not allowed in Universal Ctags.

 .. warning::